Five festivals, one city.

 Edinburgh Castle, as expected, gets incredibly busy during the August festivals.
 It’s always a must on any Edinburgh bucket list, but a great alternative is Linlithgow Palace.
 Half an hour by train from Edinburgh, on the way to Glasgow, is the birthplace of Mary Queen of Scots.
 Linlithgow Palace, or more accurately what’s left of it after a fire, is only £5 to enter, or the grounds and lake area surrounding it can be enjoyed for free.

 Catch a train to the delightful seaside town of North Berwick, one of the best day trips from Edinburgh.
 You can wander the beach, try one of the many cafes, shop in the boutiques along the high street, or climb North Berwick Law for awesome views up and down the coast.
 If you want to get out on the water, take a boat trip from the Scottish Seabird Centre out to Bass Rock to see the Gannet colony.
+There are a few other beaches near Edinburgh, but this is the easiest to reach by public transport.

 If you’re coming to Edinburgh for the festivals in August you’ll likely leave still wanting more.
 The beauty of the Edinburgh Festivals is in their diversity, and after many years of attending, I’m still in anticipation of each August in Edinburgh and what that year’s festivals will bring.